allCode.jl

 rounded_proportion

-The approach employed so far allows for a rapid exploration of Johnny's viral videos.
-However, it falls short in providing a systematic analysis that could be extended to other subsets of data.
-To overcome this limitation, we can automate the process by defining a function.
+The approach employed so far allows for a quick exploration of Johnny's viral videos.
+However, it lacks the structure needed for a systematic analysis across different subsets of the data.
+To address this limitation, we can capture the characterization of videos through a function.

-Recall that a well-designed function should embody a specific task, implying that it must be independent of its specific application.
-In our case, the goal is to subset data and extract specific statistics, including the number of videos, visits, and revenue generated.
+Recall that a well-designed function should embody a single clearly defined task.
+In our case, the goal is to subset data and extract key statistics, including the number of videos, visits, and revenue generated.
+Furthermore, the function should remain independent of any specific application, so it can be reused to analyze different groups of videos without rewriting code each time.

 The function below implements this task taking three arguments: the raw data (visits